-Would the project: Potentially Significant Impact Less-than- Significant Impact with Mitigation Incorporated Less-than- Significant Impact No Impact Substantially impair an adopted emergency response plan or emergency evacuation plan? $\boxtimes$ The proposed project is in the City of San Diego and Count participate in the County Multi-Jurisdictional Hazard Mitigati General Plan.
-The proposed project would not disrupt emer Hazard Mitigation Plan.
-Emergency access would not be im- emergency access.
-Therefore, the project would have no in evacuation plan during construction and operation. on Plan.
-The gency evacu pacted, and e project computes a the trail would lies with the s identified i I not impede n the b) Error!
-Not a valid link. $\boxtimes$ The project is located in a Very High Fire Severity Zone.
-Imstandard specifications during construction would reduce the construction activities to a less-than-significant level.
-Trail of Smoking is prohibited in all areas of the park including on troark rangers.
-The trail would be closed should the area be exposed to a would not significantly exacerbate wildfire risks, and no mitigate. e potential for peration work ails and all to wildfire, as is or exacerbating uld not impact rails are patroles standard praces g fire risk du the risk of w led by profes e to rildfire. ssional c) Require the installation or maintenance of associated infrastructure (such as roads, fuel breaks, emergency water sources, power lines or other utilities) that may exacerbate fire risk or that may result in temporary or ongoing impacts to the environment?
-The project does not propose or require any new infrastruct construction of roads, fuel breaks, emergency water source constructed and would be less than significant. d) Expose people or structures to significant risks, including downslope or downstream flooding or landslides, as a result of runoff, post-fire slope instability, or drainage changes? $\boxtimes$ Much of the nearby project area is developed with turf (golf opographically flat and not susceptible to these types of ris subject to flooding.
-The project is designed to not impede o downstream river flows and would not exacerbate flooding.
+Would the project: Potentially Significant Impact Less-than- Significant Impact with Mitigation Incorporated Less-than- Significant Impact No Impact Substantially impair an adopted emergency response plan or emergency evacuation plan? \boxtimes The proposed project is in the City of San Diego and County of San Diego jurisdictions, both of which participate in the County Multi-Jurisdictional Hazard Mitigation Plan.
+The project complies with the General Plan.
+The proposed project would not disrupt emergency evacuation routes as identified in the Hazard Mitigation Plan.
+Emergency access would not be impacted, and the trail would not impede emergency access.
+Therefore, the project would have no impact on an emergency response or evacuation plan during construction and operation. b) Error!
+Not a valid link. \boxtimes The project is located in a Very High Fire Severity Zone.
+Implementation of fire safety procedures in the standard specifications during construction would reduce the potential for exacerbating fire risk due to construction activities to a less-than-significant level.
+Trail operation would not impact the risk of wildfire.
+Smoking is prohibited in all areas of the park including on trails and all trails are patrolled by professional park rangers.
+The trail would be closed should the area be exposed to a wildfire, as is standard practice.
+The project would not significantly exacerbate wildfire risks, and no mitigation is required. c) Require the installation or maintenance of associated infrastructure (such as roads, fuel breaks, emergency water sources, power lines or other utilities) that may exacerbate fire risk or that may result in temporary or ongoing impacts to the environment? \boxtimes The project does not propose or require any new infrastructure that would exacerbate fire risk.
+No new construction of roads, fuel breaks, emergency water sources, power lines, or other utilities would be constructed and would be less than significant. d) Expose people or structures to significant risks, including downslope or downstream flooding or landslides, as a result of runoff, post-fire slope instability, or drainage changes?
+Much of the nearby project area is developed with turf (golf topographically flat and not susceptible to these types of ris subject to flooding.
+The project is designed to not impede of downstream river flows and would not exacerbate flooding.
 WATER QUALITY regarding this matter.
-The trail would be events (where flooding is a concern) as are other segments ess than significant. ks.
-The proje r impact ups Refer to sec closed durin ect is located i tream flood election X. HYDRO ng and immedi n a floodplai evations or OLOGY ANI ately after st n and is O orm effects of past, present, and probable future projects)?
+The trail would be events (where flooding is a concern) as are other segments less than significant. sks.
+The proje or impact ups Refer to sec closed durir ect is located i tream flood election X. HYDR ng and immedi n a floodplai evations or OLOGY ANI ately after st n and is O orm effects of past, present, and probable future projects)?